 Step four: Make the Dressing.

 Step Five: Assemble your bowls.
-This recipe makes 4 bowls and is perfect for meal prepping meals for the week.
+This recipe makes 4 bowls and is perfect for meal prepping ahead for the busy work week.

 Start with a warm bed or short grain brown rice – nutty and delicious.